lulunac27a/flask-endless-level-xp/docs/index.md

 ### Getting Started

 1. Clone the repository
-2. Install the requirements: `pip install -r requierements.txt`
+2. Install the requirements: `pip install -r requirements.txt`
 3. Run the app: `python app.py`
 4. Go to `localhost:8081` on your web browser